oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/overview.md

  - Supplying additional model files using a Kubernetes ConfigMap.
  - Supplying Kubernetes secrets that resolve macro references within the models.
 For example, a secret can be used to supply a database credential.
  - Updating WDT model files at runtime.
 For example, you can add a data source to a running domain.
 Note that all such updates currently cause the domain to 'roll' in order to take effect.

- - Deploying standard WLS domains, Restricted JRF domains, or JRF domains.
+This feature is supported for standard WLS domains, Restricted JRF domains, or JRF domains.

 WDT models are a convenient and simple alternative to WebLogic WLST configuration scripts and templates.
 They compactly define a WebLogic domain using YAML files and support including application archives in a ZIP file.
 The WDT model format is described in the open source, [WebLogic Deploy Tool](https://github.com/oracle/weblogic-deploy-tooling) GitHub project.